AlaminMahamud/Test-Driven-Development---Notes/tdd-kent-beck/README.md

 - How many teensy-weensy steps make up the refactorings
 - Every time I am making changes to the codebase stale codes & tests needs to be removed. (that looks cumbersome!)
 - It is addictive

+> I think the reason for this is that working in a test-driven development style gives you this sense of keeping just one ball in the air at once, so you can concentrate on that ball properly and do a really good job with it.
+When I'm trying to add some new functionality, I'm not worried about what really makes a good design for this piece of function, I'm just trying to get a test to pass as easily as I can.
+When I switch to refactoring mode, I'm not worried about adding some new function, I'm just worried about getting the right design.
+With both of these I'm just focused on one thing at a time, and as a result I can concentrate better on that one thing. - Martin Fowler